 Right next to Islamabad you will find its older sister, chaotic and much more aligned with the rest of the country.
 Rawalpindi has 3 million inhabitants and is connected to Islamabad thanks to the metro bus so you can make raids between the two cities at a very low price.

 On the other hand, the rickshaws are back in Rawalpindi (not allowed in Islamabad) so reaching some corners will be much easier.

 In Rawalpindi, you will also be able to visit some of the famous of Pakistan’s truck painters, without a doubt a memorable experience.

 Where to sleep in Islamabad?

-The hotel also features spa and pool services and the most usual hairdressing and laundry services of any other hotel.
+The hotel also features spa and pool services and the most usual hairdressing and laundry services of any other luxury hotel.

 If your budget is lower in Islamabad you can find guest houses from 3000 rupees per room.
 If your budget is even tighter then you’ll have to stay in Rawalpindi and make the transport between the two every day.